xurongtang/MNN_yolov11Seg_x86_arm64/README_EN.md

 ## English Version

 ### 📌 Overview
-This project demonstrates how to deploy the **YOLOv11 instance segmentation model** using the **MNN inference engine**, supporting both **x86** and **ARM64 (such as RDX x5)** hardware platforms.
+This project demonstrates how to deploy the **YOLOv11 instance segmentation model** using the **MNN inference engine**, supporting both **x86** and **ARM64 (such as RDK x5)** hardware platforms.
 Through pre-compiled dependency libraries (Eigen, OpenCV, MNN) and utilizing YOLO's official export function to generate `.mnn` models, end-to-end inference and visualization are completed.

 ---